Iitian-om/eduhub-lms/docs/CONTRIBUTING.md

 - Provide detailed information and steps to reproduce

 ## Contact
-- For questions, reach out to the maintainer: omkumar@iitp.ac.in
+- For questions, reach out to the maintainer: iitp.omkumar@gmail.com

 ---
 See `README.md` for more details.